preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 In the last module you configured AWS VPC Flow Logs to be sent to an Amazon S3 bucket for long-term storage.
 In this module, you will configure Splunk Federated Search for Amazon S3 (FS-S3) to search AWS VPC Flow Log residing in an S3 bucket _without_ ingesting the data into Splunk.
 FS-S3 works by leveraging [Amazon S3](https://aws.amazon.com/s3/) to store data, and [AWS Glue](https://aws.amazon.com/glue/) to create a data schema for Splunk Cloud to search against.
 FS-S3 is great for infrequently searching across large volumes of data.

-Specifically for this module and for Forthly, after configuring FS-S3 in this module you will be:
+Specifically for this module and for Frothly, after configuring FS-S3 in this module you will be:
 1. Demonstrating to auditors that AWS VPC Flow Log data is being kept in S3 for long retention times
 2. Retrieve data from S3 that has aged out of Splunk to help the SOC with a security investigation